Chinas Xi Meets US Business Executives In Beijing - UrduPoint

 "People from all walks of life in both countries should have more exchanges and more cooperation."

-CCTV did not directly name the participants, but photos indicated that Apple CEO Tim Cook -- who recently visited China -- was not in attendance.
+Xi told the US executives that "as long as both sides see each other as partners and show mutual respect, coexist in peace and cooperate for win-win results, China-US relations will get better," according to a readout published by the Chinese foreign ministry.

-Cook last week opened a new Apple store in Shanghai before making an appearance with other top executives at the China Development Forum in Beijing.
+The ministry did not name all the participants, but photos indicated that Apple CEO Tim Cook -- who recently visited China -- was not in attendance.

-"I think China's really opening up, and I'm so happy to be here," Cook told a reporter from CGTN on the sidelines of the forum, according to a video posted on one of the state-run broadcaster's social media accounts.
+Cook last week opened a new Apple store in Shanghai before attending the China Development Forum in Beijing alongside other top executives.

 Economic growth rates in China have been trending downwards for years, and Beijing this month set an annual target of "around five percent" -- significantly lower than the breakneck rates that powered the country's meteoric rise to prosperity.